 Yes, young workers should expect salary increases as they develop their careers.
 Yes, they should expect they will grow and develop.
 We all deserve to become more than we are today.
-It’s your job as the older, more experienced generation to let them take on what they think they can handle and encourage them (not deride them) to continue bettering their skills and experience.
+It’s your job as the older, more experienced generation to let them take on what they think they can handle and encourage them (not deride them).
+We want to better their skills and experience.
 Stop putting emphasis on job titles and hierarchy.
-No one cares about the gold embossed business card.
+No one cares about the gold-embossed business card.

-Understanding the attributes of a job and how to best match it with the person is the key ingredient when hiring the next generation.
+Understanding the attributes of a job and how to best match it with the person is the key ingredient when hiring the next generation of talent.
 Young workers like the energy, thrill, and pressure of projects that expand their potential.
 They aren’t content to be a round peg in a square hole just to earn a paycheck.
-They have too many options to earn cash and refuse to confine themselves to what doesn’t feel right or reward them in a meaningful way.
-They have the ability to build side hustles, micro businesses, and join the gig economy.
+They have too many options to earn cash and refuse to confine themselves to what doesn’t feel right or reward them in a meaningful way. this next-generation workforce has the ability to build side hustles, micro-businesses, and join the gig economy.
 Working for an employer who doesn’t let them explore job fit and give them a chance at success or contribution on their terms just isn’t appealing.
 If they’re bored, put them to work doing something that matters.
 Or they’ll walk.

-These generations are the first to live in a globally connected, digital era.
+These new generations are the first to grow up in a globally connected, digital era.
 This has inspired many to discover the world and its options before they commit.
 And, why shouldn’t they?
 They have no guarantee of stability anyway.
-It isn’t because they are irresponsible.
-It’s because they live with the consequences of business decisions they have no control over.
-Therefore, if it doesn’t feel right in the first 60 days – get the heck out of there.
+It isn’t because they are irresponsible, it’s because they live with the consequences of business decisions they have no control over.
+Therefore, if it doesn’t feel right in the first 60 days – get the heck out of there!
 If it doesn’t feel right during the interview process – ghost it.
 They don’t owe you an explanation because you never gave them one.

 If Millennials and Gen Z can’t rely on an employer to be a partner with them in work, of course, attracting them will be difficult.
 Employers can’t offer loyalty or pensions anymore.
 So, figure out what you can offer that will benefit your employees.
 Pro tip – ask them!
 You’ll get a range of ideas you never even considered.

-Leverage their desire to create and execute.
-They want to see a responsible world where individuals, communities, and companies work together to make life better.
+Leverage their desire to create and execute. the next-generation workforce wants to see a responsible world where individuals, communities, and companies work together to make life better.
 Just, please, whatever you do, make sure it comes from an authentic place of wanting to create community involvement.
 These kids can sniff out phonies faster than they can add a filter to a Snap.

 Work and life are fluid for this generation and they want flexible options like contracts, on-demand, full-time, or part-time.
-Just because they hate sitting in a cubicle from 9 to 5 doesn’t mean that don’t want to work hard.
-So how do employers go about hiring the next generation while keeping this in mind?
+Just because they hate sitting in a cubicle from 9-to-5 doesn’t mean that don’t want to work hard.
+So how do employers go about hiring the next-generation workforce while keeping this in mind?
 You meet them where they are.
 Get to know them through their work, skills, interests, and values.
 Not a resume.
-Be honest and exact about what a job is and the skills you need them to have.
+Be honest and clear about what a job is and the skills you need them to have.
 What does the job require?
 Make a list of the skills they need to do the job.
 This will simplify the hiring process for you and for them.